vasarmilan/AnkiWeekendsAndHolidays/README.md

 Do you want to take a break from doing your Anki reviews without having them pile up on the weekends, holidays or a vacation?
 Or do you have specific days on the week when you're too busy to do the reviews?
 Then this add-on is the solution to your problem!

 It works by re-scheduling the already scheduled cards anytime by moving them either before, or after the specified days.
-By default, the intervals never change by more, then 10\%.
+By default, the intervals never change by more than 10\%.

 TODO insert before-after here!